csci430-os/assg01/README.md

 `HypotheticalMachineSimulator.cpp` for this first assignment.
 The `.hpp` file is a header file, it contains the declaration of the `HypotheticalMachineSimulator` class, as well as some supporting classes.
-You will not need to make any changes to this header file for this assignment.
 The `.cpp` file is where the implementations of the simulation class member functions will be created.
-All of your work for this assignment will be done in the `HypotheticalMachineSimulator.cpp` file, where you will finish the code to implement several member functions of the simulator class.
+All of your work for this assignment will be done in the header file, where you will add in the declarations for the new member methods you create and the `HypotheticalMachineSimulator.cpp` source file, where you will finish the code to implement several member functions of the simulator class.

 For this assignment, to get all of the functions of the simulator